 She didn’t stop walking.
 She didn’t even make eye contact with me.

 But I’ll still never forget her.

 As she passed me, she casually said, “It gets better.”

 That was it.
 But it meant the world to me.
 Exactly what I needed to hear in that frustrating moment.

 It seems so simplistic.
 So easy, that it was almost like a waste of time.
 Why bother to speak words of encouragement to a perfect stranger?

 When we see a fellow Mom struggling, let’s not waste energy judging her.
 Or even silently cheering her on.
 Let’s offer her just a small bit of encouragement.
 You never know when your casual words spoken in passing can mean the world to someone else.

 We often hear about “random acts of kindness” in relation to buying for the next guy in line.
 But I don’t believe you have to spend money to spread joy.
-In a world full of “stuff,” where people are hungry for simplicity, it makes sense that small words of kindness can make such a difference.
+In a world full of “stuff,” people are hungry for simplicity.
+It makes sense that small words of kindness can make such a difference.